Best Books for 2nd Grade with Some Stipulations

 I remember how difficult it was to find great books for kids once they’ve moved to chapter books but are not quite ready for Newbery books.

 Hi there.
 I’m sure you get requests all of the time, but I thought I would throw out my need.
-I’m sure there are other readers are in the same situation.
-I have a seven-and-a-half year old in second grade.
+I’m sure there are other readers who are in the same situation.
+I have a seven-and-a-half-year-old in second grade.
 She’s been reading since the fall of kindergarten, so she’s run through a lot of material already.
-We continue to try to supplement with story books, bridge books, etc, but she is a voracious reader, often rereading favorites 10-20 times.
-She’s read and reread several series in their entirety, including: Magic Treehouse, Clementine, Ivy and Bean, Judy Moody, Ruby Lu and Ramona.
-She’s also read many books within the Puppy Place series, but found them boring a few books in.
-She showed no interest in Junie B. Jones, the Rainbow Fairies series, etc. We are reading aloud together the Little House series, since many of the concepts are a bit hard for her (churning butter, anyone?).
+We continue to try to supplement with storybooks, bridge books, etc, but she is a voracious reader, often rereading favorites 10-20 times.
+She’s read and reread several series in their entirety, including Magic Treehouse, Clementine, Ivy and Bean, Judy Moody, Ruby Lu, and Ramona.
+She’s also read many books within the Puppy Place series but found them boring a few books in.
+She showed no interest in Junie B. Jones, the Rainbow Fairies series, etc. We are reading aloud together the Little House series since many of the concepts are a bit hard for her (churning butter, anyone?).

 I’ve found a few gems that are not part of any series, including “Clara Lee and the Apple Pie Dream” (found that from your site – thank you!) and “It’s Raining Cupcakes!”
 My big problem is that she is beyond most of the books that are geared for her social/ emotional age.
 I’m all for her reading Bink and Gollie, and other assorted books, but she is bored by them and shows little interest.
 She is also very concrete in her thinking still, so sci-fi/ fantasy books, such as those by Roald Dahl, are above her head, and she doesn’t yet get the whole “animals can talk” books like “Young Fredle.”
 She’s also an adoptee and point-blank refuses to read any books talking about orphans – which I completely understand – but that means that series such as the Shoe books, the Boxcar Children, etc. are out for us.